SaaidMohamed/snaptrack/README.md

 ## Usage

 ### Upload Receipts
-- Navigate to `/` and click on 'take a picture' to take a picture of the receipt, review receipt picture and submit.
+- Navigate to `Home` and click on 'take a picture' to take a picture of the receipt, review receipt picture and submit.
 - If camera option is not supported on your device, click on 'upload receipt' to upload a picture of the receipt, review receipt picture and submit.

 ### Editting Receipts
-- Navigate to `/add-receipt` and fill out the form to submit a receipt.
-- The app will return a unique receipt ID.
+- After processing the uploaded picture, the digital receipt can be edited before saving it.
+- Saving the receipt will redirect to receipts page.

 ### Viewing Graphs
-- Go to `/graphs` to view visualizations of receipt data.
+- Go to `/Insights` to view visualizations of receipts' data.
+- first 3 Graph are for total spending by year, month and week.
+- Graph for top selling items.
+- Graph for daily average spending by month.
+- Graph for estimated spending for the upcoming month.

 ### Error Handling
 - If you encounter an error (e.g., visiting a non-existent page), a friendly 404 error page will appear.